Neuropathy Affects More Than 24 Million Americans. Here’s What You Need to Know About It.

 There are three types of nerves in the peripheral nervous system.
 Each connects the spinal cord to muscles, skin and internal organs.
 Here are the three nerves and their functions:

 - Sensory Nerves: These receive sensations such as pain, temperature, touch, and vibration from the skin.

 - Motor Nerves: These nerves control the movement of your muscles.

 - Autonomic Nerves: These control passive functions like digestion, heart rate, and blood pressure.

 Peripheral neuropathy occurs when a part of these nerves, known as the nerve axon, is damaged.
 The nerve axon is a long, slender projection that projects electrical impulses away from the nerve.
-Consequently, the nerves no longer function as they should.
-Instead, they either fail to send signals, send signals at wrong times, or send false signals.
+Consequently, the nerves no longer function like they should.
+Instead, they either fail to send signals, send signals at incorrect times, or send the wrong signals.